am2558/verizon-sql-autobi/README.md

 We could also combine our two Verizon AI Studio Projects by integrating Reinforcement Learning with AI Feedback (RLAIF) into the interactive tool for evaluating CV model performance.
 For a given set of images, we would use autoBI to query the network dataset about network performance at the location of each image.

-## Individual Contributions

-Adya Mohanty: Built the entire frontend (HTML/CSS) and backend (Python Flask) for the web application and deployed it using Render.

-Vivian Liu: Communicated with Verizon Challenge Advisors through the transition from the Foliage Project to current AutoBI project.
-Authored notebook (`Vivian_AutoBI_LLM.ipynb`) exploring and fine-tuning the Gemini LLM.
-Wrote README.

 ## Sample Datasets

 The dataset we used for testing is [Telco Customer Churn](https://www.kaggle.com/datasets/abdallahwagih/telco-customer-churn?resource=download) by Kaggle.
 To download this dataset, run the following command in your terminal: